Completely reachable automata: a quadratic decision algorithm and a quadratic upper bound on the reaching threshold: Introduction

-We design a polynomial-time algorithm for the problem of deciding whether an automaton is completely reachable, thus solving the 6-year-old open question \cite{BV2016CompletelyReachableAutomata}.
-For this solution, we develop a complement-intersecting technique, which allows finding a (short) extending word for a given subset of states (i.e., the preimage is larger).
+We begin with basic properties in~\Cref{sec:Preliminaries}.
+Then, in~\Cref{sec:Witnesses}, we introduce the concept of a \emph{witness} set -- an unreachable set of states whose predecessor sets satisfy some additional properties.
+Witnesses turn out to be an efficient tool for verifying and certifying the (non)complete reachability of an automaton.
+We design a verification function and show that a set can be tested for being a witness in linear time.
+In opposition to witnesses, as an auxiliary result, we show that verifying whether a subset has a larger predecessor set is PSPACE-complete; this is another variant in the family of preimage problems, not considered before \cite{BFS21PreimageProblems}.

-Based on the discovered properties, we also prove that every non-empty subset of $k < n$ states in a completely reachable $n$-state automaton is reachable with a word of length smaller than $2n(n-k)$.
-This is a weaker version (by the factor $2$) of Don's conjecture stated for completely reachable automata \cite[Problem~4]{GJ2019HardlyReachableSubsets}.
+In~\Cref{sec:PolynomialTimeAlgorithm}, we design a polynomial-time algorithm for the problem of deciding whether an automaton is completely reachable, which solves the open question from~2016~\cite{BV2016CompletelyReachableAutomata}.
+It relies on finding a witness by building the so-called \emph{reduction graph}.
+The algorithm with suitable optimizations works in $\O(|\Sigma|\cdot n^2)$ time and $\O(|\Sigma|\cdot n)$ space.

-It follows that a completely reachable $n$-state automaton has a reset word of length at most $2n^2 - n \ln n - 4n + 2$ (for $n \ge 3$).
-This generalizes and slightly improves the previous bounds obtained for proper subclasses of completely reachable automata: automata with the full transition monoid (with the previous upper bound $2n^2-6n+5$) \cite{GGGJV2017BabaiAndCerny} and synchronizing automata with simple idempotents (with the previous upper bound $2n^2-4n+2$) \cite{R2000EstimationSimpleIdempotents}.
+In~\Cref{sec:Bounds}, we prove that every nonempty subset $S$ of states in a completely reachable $n$-state automaton is reachable with a word of length at most $2n(n-|S|) - n \cdot H_{n-|S|}$, where $H_i$ is the $i$-th harmonic number.
+This implies a weaker version (by the factor of $2$) of Don's conjecture stated for completely reachable automata \cite[Problem~4]{GJ2019HardlyReachableSubsets}.
+The bound is considerably better than $2n$ for large sets $S$.
+For this solution, we extend the function verifying a witness and develop an original complement-intersecting technique, which allows finding a short extending word for a given subset of states (i.e., that gives a larger preimage), provided that the subset and all larger subsets are reachable.